xcanqi/MCTG/README.md

 # MCTG

-The code will be pushed to the repository soon.
+All data and code will be available upon acceptance.